5 reasons the iPhone XR will succeed where iPhone 5c failed

 One of the iPhone 5c’s key mistakes was that it was utterly boring, apart from its redesigned shell.
 Apple literally took the parts out of the iPhone 5, wrapped them in colorful plastic instead of a metal frame, and called it a day.

-The iPhone XR isn’t an iPhone X. It features Apple’s latest processor, the A12 Bionic, and most of the same features found in the iPhone Xs — plus a larger (but marginally lower-resolution) screen.
+The iPhone XR isn’t an iPhone X. It features Apple’s latest processor, the A12 Bionic, and most of the same features found in the iPhone XS — plus a larger (but marginally lower-resolution) screen.
 Collectively, these components represent conspicuous new engineering and at least a modicum of innovation, which typically help to sell iPhones.

-No one will be surprised that it doesn’t have the Xs’s second rear camera, few people will mind that it’s missing 3D Touch, and most customers won’t even realize there are other battery and cellular differences.
-They’re differentiators with the Xs, but not showstoppers for the XR’s target markets: iPhone 6/7/8 upgraders and Android switchers.
+No one will be surprised that it doesn’t have the XS’s second rear camera, few people will mind that it’s missing 3D Touch, and most customers won’t even realize there are other battery and cellular differences.
+They’re differentiators with the XS, but not showstoppers for the XR’s target markets: iPhone 6/7/8 upgraders and Android switchers.

 3. XR is a flagship-caliber phone, inheriting iPhone 6, 7, and 8 customers, not a budget model

-Apple’s goal with the iPhone XR isn’t to pull customers away from the iPhone Xs; it’s to provide an “affordable” upgrade path from older iPhones and Android devices.
+Apple’s goal with the iPhone XR isn’t to pull customers away from the iPhone XS; it’s to provide an “affordable” upgrade path from older iPhones and Android devices.
 The company knew that there was some fraction of its customer base that would gladly shell out $999 or more for a top-of-line iPhone — and a larger fraction that would not.
 Starting at $749, a $50 premium over the iPhone 8’s launch price, iPhone XR is for the holdouts.

-Two years ago, most people would have laughed off paying $999 for a flagship phone, and even Apple didn’t play much in that space: it was risky, without a proven market.
+Two years ago, most people would have laughed off paying $999 for a flagship phone, and even Apple didn’t play much in that space: It was risky, without a proven market.
 By releasing iPhone X and iPhone 8 models simultaneously, it effectively created an “ultra-flagship” tier above its “flagship” models, and used a year to see what the market would do.
 Since the iPhone 8 and iPhone 8 Plus looked sort of stale, iPhone X sales took off — not enough to outsell iPhone 8 and iPhone 8 Plus combined, but enough to beat either one in many markets.

 The iPhone XR provides a simple choice for people who have been on the iPhone 6, 7, and 8 paths for the past few years: Instead of choosing a $699 or $799 phone, here’s a $749 model.
 Apart from being forced to hold a larger device, and accepting the single rear camera and removal of 3D Touch, it’s going to be better in every way than whatever they’re using.
 Want something smaller, cheaper, or different — a budget phone?
 Pick an older iPhone.
 Back in 2012 and 2013, Apple didn’t have a deep enough iPhone bench to pull that off, but now it does.